Stable limit theorems for additive functionals of one-dimensional diffusion processes

 \subsection{Stable processes}

 There is a huge litterature on stable processes and we will mainly refer to Sato \cite{ken1999levy}.
 In this section we generalize some results on stable processes found in Itô-McKean \cite[page 226]{ito2012diffusion}, Jeulin-Yor \cite{jeulin1981distributions} and Biane-Yor \cite{biane1987valeurs}, where they worked in a symmetric or completely asymmetric framework.
+These kind of results were initiated by L\'evy himself \cite{levy}, where he first proved that $(\tau_t)_{t\geq0}$ is a $1/2$-stable subordinator.
 Let us first recall a classic result on stable processes, see Sato \cite[Theorem 14.15 page 86 and Definition 14.16 page 87]{ken1999levy}.